fracht/stocked/README.md

 ## The solution

-Stocker adds a little functionality for handling global state.
+"Stocked" adds a little functionality for handling global state.
 Changing this state not rerenders all your app, it rerenders only components, which use it.

 ## How to use